HelpHOPELive was founded in 1983 by a transplant surgeon and a nurse who wanted to help more patients have access to

-Over the years we have expanded our mission to meet the growing demand for our services.
+Over the years we have expanded our nonprofit mission to meet the growing demand for our services.
 Today we are a national nonprofit organization serving solid organ, bone marrow and stem cell transplant candidates, as well as individuals living with catastrophic injuries or illnesses.

 Funds raised through HelpHOPELive have helped:

 over 2,800 patients receive a transplant restore independence and quality of life for over 1,000 individuals living with a catastrophic injury or illness cover over $96 million in unmet medical expenses.